BaptisteHudyma/Lamp-Da/docs/QuickSetup.md

  - `python3 python3-venv python-is-python3` to flash the board & use tools
  - optionally, if you want to build the simulator:

-    - `libsfml-dev` if you are on a platform that have `SFML 3.0.1` (e.g. `sid` or `experimental`)
+    - `libsfml-dev` if you are on a platform that have `SFML 2.5.1` or greater
-    - `libx11-dev libxrandr-dev libxcursor-dev libxi-dev libudev-dev` and `libfreetype-dev libvorbis-dev libflac-dev` if you only have `SFML 2.6.2` or lower available, as the simulator build system will try to download and compile the last SFML version from source.
+    - `libx11-dev libxrandr-dev libxcursor-dev libxi-dev libudev-dev`,
+      `libfreetype-dev libvorbis-dev libflac-dev` and
+      `libopenal-dev libalut-dev` if you do not have `SFML2`, as the simulator build system will try to download and compile `SFML 2.6.1` from source.

 Depending on your setup (Ubuntu, WSL, Fedora, Archlinux, …) you may need to install other packages, such as `arduino-cli` or `arduino-ide` as described